Serre-Tate theory for Shimura varieties of Hodge type: Introduction

-We refer to \S 5 for the precise definitions.
-The special lift constructed in \ref{mainone} is then the analogue of the Serre-Tate canonical lift.
-In the special case when the underlying $p$-divisible associated to $\mathcal{A}_x$ has two slopes, the shifted subcascade is actually a $p$-divisible formal group.
+The $\mu$-ordinary locus is the correct analogue of the ordinary locus of $\mathscr{A}_g$ in our setting.
+This notion was introduced by Rapoport (during the 1996 Langlands conference).
+See also Wortmann \cite{Wo}.
+We refer to \S 6 for the precise definitions.
+The special lift constructed in Theorem \ref{main} is the analogue of the Serre--Tate canonical lift and the notion of shifted cascade is the correct generalization of the formal group structure to our context.

-When the Shimura variety comes from some PEL data, these results have been obtained by Moonen.
-In that case, the Shimura variety and the corresponding deformation space have moduli interpretations.
-This is no longer true for the integral models of Hodge type Shimura varieties which we consider, so many of the techniques in that paper no longer carry over.
-Our proofs rely on the following two inputs: